Seals are the impressions left by solid objects, usually made of gold, with the proper engraving of the authority executing the process.

 ... and nothing unclean, and no one who practices abomination and lying, shall ever come into it [the holy Jerusalem], but only those whose names are written in the Lamb's Book of Life.

 The Book of Life is where the sealed group of God are inscribed.
 They are a special group, a group composed of the people who are called the seed of Abraham and who obey God's commandments.
 Not only do they believe, they obey, and for their obedience and adherence to Gods laws, they are rewarded.
-This group is the one that will be saved in the rapture and granted exemption from the Wrath of God that is to come.
+The 144,000 sealed are granted exemption from the Wrath of God that is to come.

 May you be inscribed in the Lamb's Book of Life before it is sealed.
 Pray that Christ comes soon!